What do the clothes you wear to work have in common with a firefighter’s fireproof overalls, an astronaut’s spacesuit or a builder’s steel-toed boots?

 As we mentioned above, there are certain jobs and positions that may see workers exposed to harmful substances or elements.
 Hazardous chemicals or harsh UV rays may necessitate long pants, while a high risk of heatstroke may make shorts mandatory.

 This also dictates the types of material you allow.
-Certain workplaces might mandating that shorts (and pants) be made of tough material like Cordura.
+Certain workplaces might mandate that shorts (and pants) be made of tough material like Cordura.

 Certain religions and beliefs may exempt certain individuals from wearing specific types of garments – alternatively, they may require it.